hl0d0w1g/codility/README.md

 # Codility
-My solutions for the Codility lessons and challenges (https://www.codility.com/)
+My solutions for the [Codility](https://www.codility.com/) lessons and challenges in python

 https://codility.com/programmers/lessons/